Variable Rate Mortgage

 History has shown that the prime rate does not usually spike over night.
 This interest rate is affected by the Canadian economy and the monetary policies set by the Bank of Canada.
 It typically jumps by only 25 basis points (or a quarter of a per cent) when and if it moves.
 Sometimes it will not move at all for 12 months.
 Other times it can move four times in a year.

 If the prime rate does increase, most of our variable mortgage rate products allow you to lock into a fixed mortgage rate at any time without penalty.
-With the help of a mortgage associate you can lock into the current lowest rate in Canada and not just the 'bank posted' rate as most conventional banks or lenders will offer.
+With the help of a mortgage associate you can lock into the current rate and not just the 'bank posted' rate as most conventional banks or lenders will offer.
 Plus, this can be done by a simple phone call.
 You do not have to re-apply or re-qualify for a new mortgage.

 The best way to feel good about choosing a variable rate mortgage is to check out statistics on the history of its movement.
 You can see that the rate adjusts slow enough so you have time to make a wise, informed decision rather than rushing to lock in when you could keep the lower rate and payment offered by the VRM.